francesco-vaselli/FlashSim/docs/generation.md

     dfm.reset_index(drop=True)
 ```

 The variable `muons_ev_index` stores the event number.
-This is needed becaouse some events may be missing muons and will not be listed: if event 3 has no muons the list will be `[0, 1, 2, 4, ..., 1287960]`.
+This is needed because some events may be missing muons and will not be listed: if event 3 has no muons the list will be `[0, 1, 2, 4, ..., 1287960]`.

 The `events_structure_muons` variable is a list of the number of muons in each event (i.e. `[3, 2, ..., 1, 2]`), ordered in the same way as `muons_ev_index`.
 Both are being extracted directly from the pandas multiindex structure which is generated directly from Uproot.
 This has the advantage of avoiding needles looping and counting over the events.